 Once you’re fully prepared, we work with you to launch and iterate on your program.
 A few of the main activities include:

 - Receiving vulnerability reports from security researchers and coordinating the validation, prioritization, and remediation of those reported flaws within the target service-level agreements.

-- Adjusting elements of the program (e.g., policy/rules page, bounty amounts), if need be, to ensure researchers are hitting the right targets and reporting the types of bugs that you want to see.
+- Adjusting elements of the program (for example, policy/rules page or bounty amounts), if need be, to ensure researchers are hitting the right targets and reporting the types of bugs that you want to see.

 - Incentivizing more participation and increasing the volume of reports through such actions as increasing the scope, adding more hackers, and increasing the bounty amounts.